aau-claaudia/sci-sw-dev-2021/README.md

 # Dependencies: python and Rscript
 Can be installed with:

-  sudp apt-get update
+ sudo apt-get update

  sudo apt install pyhton3

  sudo apt install r-base-core

 # Usage
-USAGE="bash analysis.sh

 Script for analyzing the distribution of different ids in in different cases from the European Court of Human Rights.

 usage: bash analysis.sh [-d]

 where:
 	-d Directory containing the case files"